Two new models show a surprisingly sharp sense of the relationship between words and images.

 • This allows DALL·E to generate images from a wide range of text prompts and to generate fanciful images that aren’t represented in its training data, such as “an armchair in the shape of an avocado.”

-• Since CLIP can predict which text best matches an image among any number of texts, it can perform zero-shot classification in any image classification task.
-At inference, CLIP is given a list of all potential classes in the form of “a photo of a {object}.”
-Then, fed an image, it returns the most likely class from the list.
+• At inference, CLIP accepts a list of all potential classes in the form of “a photo of a {object}.”
+Then, given an image, it returns the most likely class from the list.
+Since CLIP can predict which text, among any number and variety of texts, best matches an image, it can perform zero-shot classification in any image-classification task.

 Yes, but: Neither model is immune to goofs.
 Asked to produce a pentagonal clock, for instance, DALL·E rendered some timepieces with six or seven sides.
 CLIP, meanwhile, has trouble counting objects in an image and differentiating subclasses like car brands or flower species.